Max Lynch

-Max Lynch (born 12 September 1998) is a professional Australian rules footballer who plays for the Hawthorn Football Club in the Australian Football League (AFL), having been initially drafted to the Collingwood Football Club.
+Max Lynch (born 12 September 1998) is a former professional Australian rules footballer who played with the Collingwood Football Club and the Hawthorn Football Club in the Australian Football League (AFL).

 Early football

-Lynch played junior football for the Jindera Bulldogs.
-Lynch also played football for the Albury Football Club.
-Lynch played football for the Murray Bushrangers in the NAB League.
-He was selected as part of the 2016 Allies Squad in the AFL Under 18 Championships.
+Lynch originally played his junior football for the Jindera Bulldogs in the Hume Football League, prior to playing football for the Albury Football Club and the Murray Bushrangers in the NAB League.

+Lynch was selected as part of the 2016 Allies Squad in the AFL Under 18 Championships.